Rastallworth1/Active-Directory-Creating-Users/README.md

 <h2>Creating a new user:</h2>

 <p align="center">
 The Active Directory Administrative Center is your main page.
-It allows you to manage your Active Directory installation, by configuring users, groups, computers, and more.<br/>
+It allows you to manage your Active Directory installation, by configuring users, groups, computers, and more.
+In this instance, we will create a new user account.<br/>
 <img src="https://github.com/Rastallworth1/Active-Directory-Creating-Users/blob/main/AD%20Home.png"/>
 <br />